Ilocano grammar: Comment-topic

+Note in the examples above that the statements are translated with is/are, but do not use or require a verb or existential to be grammatically correct.

 Existentials

 Two existential particles, adda and awan, are used in Ilokano to express modes of possession and existence.
 While adda is used as either an absolute or current existential, awan is used as a negative existential.

 Adda

 Adda can indicate absolute possession, which signifies that the possessor owns the possessed object regardless of whether or not the object is with him at the moment.